Connect with us

 4. Keep fixed costs low

-Keeping your fixed costs as low as possible is one of the most overlooked personal finance tips for small business.
-Expenses such as rent, salaries, taxes, cost of goods, loan repayment, and other operating costs should be planned a year in advance.
+Keeping your fixed costs as low as possible is one of the most overlooked personal finance tips for small businesses.
+Expenses such as rent, salaries, taxes, cost of goods, loan repayment, and other operating costs should be planned a year.

 This will help in ensuring that your cash flow position remains strong even during the tightest months of the year.
 Even as you cut your costs, always focus on the return on investment (ROI) that comes with each of your expenses.